asavinov/bistro/README.md

 ### Creating schema

-First, it is necessary to create a *schema* which can be thought of as a database and will be a collection of all other elements and parameters:
+First, it is necessary to create a *schema* object which is essentially a database:
 ```java
 Schema schema = new Schema("My Schema");
 ```

-A schema like tables and columns has an arbitrary (case sensitive) name.
-The schema is then used to create and access other elements as well as perform various operations with data.
+The schema is then used to create and access all other elements as well as perform various operations with data.

 ### Creating tables